Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Quantifying practical identifiability in a Bayesian setting

 Using differential entropy to quantify the uncertainty of a probability distribution, the change in uncertainty (or expected information gain) of $\Theta$ can be evaluated as

-The quantity $I(\Theta;Y \mid d)$ is called mutual information between the random variables $\Theta$ and $Y$ given the model inputs $\mathcal{D}=d$~\cite{Cover1999}. \begin{remark} The mutual information $I(\Theta; Y\mid d)$ is always non-negative~\cite{Cover1999}.
+The quantity $I(\Theta;Y \mid d)$ is called mutual information between the random variables $\Theta$ and $Y$ given the model inputs $\mathcal{D}=d$~\cite{Cover1999}.
+In the case of discrete random variables the mutual information is measured in \emph{bits}, whereas in the case of continuous variables the units are \emph{nats}. \begin{remark} The mutual information $I(\Theta; Y\mid d)$ is always non-negative~\cite{Cover1999}.
 This means that updating the parameter belief from the prior to the posterior cannot increase parameter uncertainty. \end{remark}